Joe is an IT consultant with over 30 years experience, including networking and infrastructure.

 To conduct these tests, I started with my old setup: my trusty Dell Latitude 5580 laptop, a 10-year-old HP USB Hub, a TrendNet 24-port Gigabit Switch, a Netgear R6350 dual-band router, and an Arris cable modem provided by my cable company.
 The laptop connected to the USB Hub with the provided USB cable.
 This HUB connected to the switch, the router to the switch, and the router to the cable modem using generic cat5e cables I constructed myself several years ago.
-All of these cables were 6 feet in length.
-The first round of tests comprised 3 executions of the speed test from speedtest.net, which gives you the ping response time in milliseconds, and the download and upload speeds in Megabits per second. the results are listed below:
+All of these cables were six feet in length.
+The first round of tests comprised three executions of the speed test from speedtest.net, which gives you the ping response time in milliseconds, and the download and upload speeds in megabits per second.
+The results are listed below.

 Round 1 - Old setup with the USB HUB and cat5e cables

-For round 2 of testing the only change was to remove the USB hub from the configuration, and connect the switch directly to the laptop using the cat5e cable.
+For round two of testing, the only change was to remove the USB hub from the configuration, and connect the switch directly to the laptop using the cat5e cable.
 The results showed a significant increase in download speed, indicating that the USB hub could be a bottleneck.